The benefits of Family Mediation

 How much will Mediated Family Solutions cost?

-Each session is usually booked for two hours.
+Each session is usually booked for up to two hours.

 Preparation of Summaries

 The estimated cost of summaries will be discussed with the parties prior to undertaking the work.
 Estimates start from £60 inc VAT per person.
 There will be a cost for preparing each document as required (Memorandum of Understanding, Financial Disclosure Summary and / or Parenting Plan).

 In our experience, a lot of couples are confused and not sure if they want to divorce.
-As independent mediators, it is impossible for us to advise what one party should do.
+As independent mediators, it is not appropriate to advise what one party should do.
 We can help you find Solicitors, Counsellors, Family Therapists and Financial Advisors who we have worked with before.
 In addition a divorce strategist may often be able to help at an early stage.

 Suzie Miller is well-connected and fully supports amicable peaceful divorces.
 Her link may offer some independent support and help you to work out if divorce or separation is really what you want.
 We will welcome you back if you decide to separate, if not we wish you well for the future.